Shilo Sanders: South Carolina

 As a freshman at South Carolina in 2019, Sanders recorded two tackles and a fumble recovery.
-In week four of the 2020 season, he made ten tackles in a win over Auburn.
+In week four of the 2020 season, he made seventeen tackles in a win over Auburn.
 Sanders finished the shortened 2020 season with 32 tackles with one going for a loss, and a pass deflection.
 After the season, he entered the NCAA transfer portal.

 Jackson State

 Sanders transferred to Jackson State to continue his collegiate career.
-In his first season with the Tigers in 2021 he notched 39 tackles, seven pass deflections, two forced fumble, and four interceptions which was tied for second in the Southwestern Athletic Conference (SWAC).
+In his first season with the Tigers in 2021 he notched 39 tackles, seven pass deflections, two forced fumbles, and four interceptions which was tied for second in the Southwestern Athletic Conference (SWAC).
 For his performance on the season, Sanders was named second-team all-SWAC.
 In 2022, he suffered an ACL injury which caused him to only play in seven games, where he recorded 20 tackles and an interception.
 After the season, Sanders entered the NCAA transfer portal for the second time in his career.